PVanack/pva.SuperV/README.md

 [The created instance](/pva.SuperV.Engine/Instance.cs) will then have the fields and processings associated with the class they are defined against.
-- Write values with their associated quality and timestamp to instances fields through one of the `runnableProject.SetInstaceValue\<T\>()` overloads.
+- Write values with their associated quality and timestamp to instances fields through one of the `runnableProject.SetInstanceValue<T>(string instanceName, string fieldName, T value)` overloads.

-If changes to the structure of a runnable project need to be done, a new WIP project must be created by calling `Project.CreateProject(runnableProject)`.
-This project's structure can then modified by going through the above workflow.
+- If changes to the structure of a runnable project need to be done, a new WIP project must be created by calling `Project.CreateProject(runnableProject)`.
+This WIP project's structure can then modified by going through the above workflow.

-Projects structure can be saved to and restored from file by calling `ProjectStorage,SaveProjectDefinition\<T\>(T project)` and
+- Projects structure can be saved to and restored from file by calling `ProjectStorage,SaveProjectDefinition<T>(T project)` and
-`ProjectStorage,LoadProjectDefinition\<T\>(string filename)`.
+`ProjectStorage,LoadProjectDefinition<T>(string filename)`.
 Runnable projects instances can be saved to and restored from file by calling `ProjectStorage,SaveProjectInstances(RunnableProject runnableProject)` and `ProjectStorage,LoadProjectInstances(RunnableProject runnableProject, string filename)`.

-Projects can be unloaded from memory by calling `Project.Unload(Project project)`.
+Projects, when no more used, can be unloaded from memory by calling `Project.Unload(Project project)`.

 ## Field definitions
 The engine allows to define [fields](/pva.SuperV.Engine/FiedldDefinitions.cs) of any type,